Skip to content

 The short answer

-How to set up a lead qualification agent in five steps
+How to set up a lead response agent in five steps

 The tool doesn't matter.
 Typeform, HubSpot, custom code, whatever.
 The steps are the same.